Humbly Homemade

 • ¼ teaspoon salt

-• 2 tablespoon rose water
+• 2 Tablespoons rose water

-• 4 whole eggs
+• 4 whole eggs, at room temperature

-• 2 egg yolks
+• 2 egg yolks, at room temperature

 Instructions